lcodeca/MoSTScenario/README.md

 * Tianshu Chu, Civil and Environmental Engineering, Stanford University

 If you are using MoST Scenario, or its tools to generate a new one, we would gladly add you to the list.
-You can send an e-mail to codeca@eurecom.fr with your name and affiliation (if any).
+You can send an e-mail to lara.codeca@gmail.com with your name and affiliation (if any).

 ### The master is tested with: